 I set out the postbox, envelopes and Monkey’s writing box.
 I have written about the writing box previously you can find it here.
 He excitedly went about writing letters and drawing pictures for all his little friends.
 Some of them were a bit rushed as all he really wanted to do was to post them!

 We talked about the importance of addressing the envelopes and what happens to the letters once they have been posted.
-For one of his little friends he started to draw an egg (not sure what the obsession is with eggs!) and that suddenly led to him wanting to post eggs.
+For one of his little friends he started to draw an egg.
+Not sure what the obsession is with eggs!
+Which suddenly led to him wanting to post eggs.
 He disappeared and came back with his play eggs wanting to wrap them up.
 I fetched the brown paper and we set about wrapping them up and addressing them.
 Only slight problem is that they would not fit through the slot in the postbox so we had to take the lid off.

 It sparked a conversation about thick and thin.
-I never thought about parcels to post, my imagination had only gone as far as letters.
-I love how Monkey sees things from a different view point and how play ideas evolve in his mind.
-I wonder what we are going to be posting next… and he’s already requesting a postbag so that he can deliver them.
+I never thought about parcels to post.
+My imagination had only gone as far as letters.
+It is wonderful watching Monkey seeing things from a different view point.
+And seeing how his play ideas evolve in his mind.
+I wonder what we are going to be posting next?
+He’s already requesting a postbag so that he can deliver them.
 I better get my sewing machine out!